alessandrocarrese/circadian-hacks/papers/04_violet_pump_led_analysis.md

 - Potentially elevated rates of skin malignancy
 - Contribution to age-related macular degeneration (AMD) via lipofuscin and DNA pathways

-These outcomes would require epidemiological surveillance with 10-30 year follow-up—far exceeding the commercial introduction of violet-pump products.
+These outcomes would require epidemiological surveillance with 10-30 year follow-up-far exceeding the commercial introduction of violet-pump products.

 ### 4.5 Research Priorities